hunting for meteorites

 Playa3Find6

 A ~200 gram shock-darkened chondrite.
-Sand-blasting on this lake bed has removed many chondrules, resulting in pitting that makes the stone look like a piece of basalt.
+Sand-blasting on this lake bed has removed many chondrules, resulting in pitting that makes the stone look a little bit like a piece of pitted, vesicular basalt.
 Basalt is very common on many playas in the Mojave.
+This stone was strongly attracted to a magnet, though, and a closer inspection showed chondrules.

 Here’s another example: